St Mary's Church, Nun Monkton

 St Mary's Church is the parish church of Nun Monkton, in North Yorkshire, in England.

+History

 Nun Monkton Priory was founded in 1172 by Ivetta of the Arches.
 The church was constructed soon after this date.
 The priory was dissolved in 1536, and the other buildings have since disappeared, but the nave and chancel of the church survived.
 In 1873, the east end of the church was rebuilt, on the initiative of Isaac Crawhall, who was influenced by the Oxford Movement.
 The new work was designed by John Wilson Walton.
 The church was Grade I listed in 1966.